gregyenney/Coursera_GettingAndCleaningData/CodeBook.md

     * getdata_projectfiles_UCI HAR Dataset.zip
     * Located at:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-* A script which transforms the raw data into a tidy data.
+* A script which transforms the raw data into a new tidy data set.
     * "run_analysis.R"

 * The tidy data set consisting of the following:
     * The initial tidy data set extracted from the raw data.
         * file:  tidy_data/tidy_data.csv

-    * The secondary data which contains the mean of each value grouped by subject and activity.
+    * The secondary tidy data set which contains the mean of each measured value in the initial tidy data set grouped by subject and activity.
         * file:  tidy_data/tidy_means_data.csv

-* A Code Book describing the tidy data set and transformation process (this file).
+* A Code Book describing the tidy data sets and transformation process (this file).

 * A readme file (README.md) describing the git repo.